charm_mpi#

 This routine is capable of returning a non-symmetric point grid only.
 The input parameter

-, so the latitudes are specified only after this function has been called.
+local_0_startmust therefore be always be approached as shown for non-symmetric point grids incharm_mpi_crd_point_init().
+This is because this function does not initialize the memory forcharm_point.lat, so the latitudes are specified only after this function has been called.
 There is therefore no way for CHarm to know by which latitudes will the structure be fed in by the user.
-If you want to be sure that your distributedcharm_point
+If you want to be sure that your distributedcharm_pointstructure will be considered as symmetric, usecharm_mpi_crd_point_init()instead.- Parameters:

 local_nlat – [in] See